team-dev-docs/devdocsprod-dev-docs/docs/external-docs/Create a new custom user-facing doc.md

 ## Step 1: Access the Dev-Docs menu

-Open your development environment and locate the "DEV-DOCS: YOUR DEV-DOCS" menu on the left sidebar.
+Open your development environment and locate the Dev-Docs icon on the left sidebar.

 ![Dev-Docs menu](/img/create_a_new_custom_user-facing_doc/step_2.png)